nordic-rse/nordic-rse.github.io/content/events/seminar-series/_index.md

 +++
-title = "Seminar series"
-description = "Nordic RSE – Research Software Engineers in the nordics – seminar series" template = "section-with-toc.html"
+title = "Nordic-RSE seminar series" description = "Nordic RSE – Research Software Engineers in the nordics – seminar series" template = "section-with-toc.html"
 [extra]
+subtitle = ""
 +++

 Are you developing software or tools that are driven by research/engineering in either academia or industry?

 Need to network, share knowledge and experiences with your peers?

-Nordic-RSE invites everyone interested to participate in Nordis-RSE seminars.
+Then you came to the right page: Nordic-RSE invites everyone interested to participate in Nordis-RSE seminars:

-The series will start out as a monthly event in August 2021.
+The series will start out as a **monthly event in August 2021**.
 The time for each seminar will be set by the speaker.
 We are inviting everyone to suggest topics and/or speakers for this series (link coming soon).

 To kick off the event some of our members will introduce you to their work at Nordic universities.